Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 D:2 PROGRAM/COURSE AUDIT

 Some courses/programs may be audited upon special request.
 Auditing a course involves access to learning materials (e.g.: learning guides, reading materials, assignment documents), but with no instructional/faculty support and limited interactive and assessment access.
-This includes no access to tests and exams.
-Certificates and course credits are not awarded for auditing courses.
+This may include no access to tests and exams.
+Grades, certificates and course credits are not awarded for auditing courses.
 Generally, fee discounts are applied to course auditing.

 E:1 POSTPONEMENTS

-Students who need to temporarily stop their studies for personal reasons of a serious nature, but wish to remain enrolled in their program, may request a postponement of their studies which must be approved by the Program Director.
+Students who need to temporarily stop their active studies for personal reasons of a serious nature, but wish to remain enrolled in their program, may request a postponement of their studies for a period of up to 6 months.
+This request must be submitted in writing to the Program Coordinator and then must be approved by the Program Director.
 Students will be granted a postponement only once in the course of their studies.
 Postponement requests will be accepted, at the discretion of CHA Learning, under the following circumstances and with appropriate documentation:

-Students who postpone are not entitled to a refund of their tuition fee at any time.
+Students who postpone are not entitled to a refund or credit of their tuition fee at any time.

 In addition:

-- Students who postpone their studies are required to pay a postponement fee; (see CHA Learning’s Administrative Fee Schedule for program-specific fees)
+• Students who postpone their studies are required to pay a postponement fee; see CHA Learning’s Administrative Fee Schedule

 E:2 EXTENSIONS– CONTINUOUS INTAKE PROGRAMS